 Clicking on the links below will take you out of the SUNY Orange Web site.
-The college cannot be responsible for the content on these pages, although the links on this page have been reviewed and are recommended by the members of the Advising & Counseling Center.
+The college cannot be responsible for the content on these pages, although the links on this page have been reviewed and are recommended by the Wellness Center.

 24-hour emergency services

 Suicide Prevention Lifeline 1-800-273-8255

 24-hour hotline available to anyone in suicidal crisis or emotional distress.

 24-hour crisis intervention and assistance.
 Provides help to individuals and families experiencing a mental or emotional crisis when other services may be unavailable.
 Mental Health Staff respond to people at home within Orange County, providing assessment, support, and intervention.

 24-hour anonymous and confidential resource assistance.

 24-hour confidential hotline providing emergency, non-emergency and wrap-around services for individuals and families affected by domestic violence.
 Services include providing shelter, advocacy, support groups, individual support, accompaniment, and information/referral to residential and non-residential clients.

 Hudson Valley Region 211 2-1-1 or 1-800-899-1479

 24-hour information and resource referral for community and government-based health and human service programs.
 Online directory of community-based services (food, clothing, shelter, physical and mental health resources, etc.) searchable by zip code and need.